 Interaction with Store Type

 As a measure of store prestige, I collected data on the median prices of all clothing and accessory items listed on each store’s website.
 The average median price at the sampled stores was $60 (SD = $60), with the lowest median price being $5 and the highest being $350.
-Stores with median prices below the 25th percentile (i.e., stores with median prices lower than $25) were classified as “discount store.”
+Stores with median prices below the 25th percentile (i.e., stores with median prices lower than $25) were classified as “discount stores.”
 Stores with median prices between the 25th and 75th percentiles (i.e., between $25 and $70) were classified as “mainstream stores.”
-Finally, stores with median prices at the upper 25th percentile (i.e., with median prices higher than $70) were classified as “high-end stores.”
+Finally, stores with median prices in the upper 25th percentile (i.e., with median prices higher than $70) were classified as “high-end stores.”

 While African-American consumers are discriminated against in both mainstream and high-end stores, they are not treated significantly worse at the discount stores.
-This, again, suggests that statistical discrimination might be at play.
+This, again, suggests that statistical discrimination might be operative.
 While discount stores in Chicago typically have a large African-American customer base, higher-end stores typically cater to higher-income, predominantly white, customers.
 It is therefore plausible that clerks in higher-end stores perceive African-American consumers as less valuable customers.
-Another plausible factor behind the observed discrimination is that store clerks at higher-end stores are more suspicious towards African-American customers, as those do not typically buy at these stores.
+Another plausible factor behind the observed discrimination is that store clerks at higher-end stores are more suspicious toward African-American customers, as they are not usually buying at these stores.

 IV.
 Discussion